Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed.

 They share some similarities and differences in terms of scope:

-Both CalOPPA and CCPA are about privacy and data protection.
+- Both CalOPPA and the CCPA are about privacy and data protection.

 They have slightly different definitions of personal information: